bisq-network/bisq/api/README.md

 On that branch we start to implement feature by feature starting with the most simple one - `version`.

-_**Kown issues**: Wallet password protection is not supported at the moment for the headless version.
+_**Known issues**: Wallet password protection is not supported at the moment for the headless version.
 So if you have set a wallet password when running the Desktop version and afterwards run the headless version it will get stuck at startup expecting the wallet password.
 This feature will be implemented soon._